bartdag/gitli/README.rst

 Usage
 -----

-First, create a git repository and then, init git li.
+First, create a git repository and then, initialize git li.
 Notice the files created by gitli.

 ::